theterriblestidea/SEShackathon/README.md

-# Shopping List with React.js.
+# OneStop Shopping List with React.js
+This project has been moved to the [Thriftina](https://github.com/ChisomOkwor/thriftina) repository connected to [backend](https://github.com/DanielaEncarnacion97/SES-PlaceHolder-Project) with Flask.

 Basic shopping list implemented with React.js (`v15`) and Twitter Bootstrap (`v3`).